How To Make Real-Deal Southern Collard Greens

 • Start by pulling and tearing greens away from the stems.
 Take a hand full of greens, roll them up tightly lengthwise like a cigar.
 Cut them crosswise into 1/2-1 inch thick strips based on your preference of size.
 Smaller strips cook faster than bigger strips.
 We personally remove the stems but this is a personal decision.

-• Next, add greens to empty clean sink and wash them removing all grit, sand and debris thoroughly with lukewarm water until water becomes clear.
-Rinse water and repeat.
+• Next, add greens to empty clean sink and wash them removing all grit, sand and debris thoroughly with lukewarm water until water becomes clear then drain water, fill up again and repeat.

 Video